hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/09_using_native_device_features_maps,camera&and_image_gallery.md

 export default AddLocation;
 ```

-* After that I wish everything work.
+* Note you have to specify the ` width ` and ` height ` of ` MapView ` explicitly.
+After that I wish everything work.
 If there is a problem on **Android**, the instructor suggested 2 things:
-    * In Android Studio making sure that in ` Tools -> Android -> SDK Manager -> SDK Tools  ` the ` Google Play Services ` is checked.
+    * In Android Studio making sure that in ` Tools -> Android -> SDK Manager -> SDK Tools  ` the ` Google Play Services ` is checked[That was an issue for me].
     * Downgrade the **Api Level**.

 ## Picking a Location on the Map
 * Now we want to let the user traverse in the **map**.
-To be precise he can do so but what we want to do is to let him hit somewhere in the **map** to recenter the map on this hit location.
+To be precise the user already can do so but what we want to do is to let him when hitting somewhere in the **map**, we recenter the map on this hit location.

 * So we wanna listen to clicking on the map.
-Fortunately ` MapView ` has a ` prop ` named ` onPress ` that lets us listen for any ` press ` on the map. ` onPress ` is assigned a callback to be executed whenver ` press ` occurs .
-This callback should expec to get an ` event ` that wraps an object named ` nativeEvent ` which indeed wraps an object named ` coordinate ` which wraps the attributes of the new hit which is the new ` latitude ` and ` longitude `.
+Fortunately, ` MapView ` has a ` prop ` named ` onPress ` that lets us listen for any ` press ` on the map. ` onPress ` is assigned a callback to be executed whenver ` press ` occurs .
+This callback should expect to get an ` event ` that wraps an object named ` nativeEvent ` which indeed wraps an object named ` coordinate ` which wraps the attributes of the new hit which is the new ` latitude ` and ` longitude `.
 We also need to add one more ` prop ` which is ` region `.
 We already set ` initialRegion ` ` prop`  but that configures only the region initially.
 To update the region dynamically, we need to set ` region ` to our ` focusedRegion ` in the ` state ` and in response to ` onPress `, we need to update this ` focusedRegion ` to the new attributes.

 * In ` AddLocation `.
     1. define the callback.